sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 This is my MSc dissertation project.

-This project was to fine-tune Performance RNN to generate classical music with a "human-like" quality.
+This project was to improve Performance RNN to generate better classical music with a "human-like" quality.

-A "human-like" quality is the qualities that we see in a Human-Composed music, such as "a clear tonality", "a clear chord progression", and "a good sense of rhythm".
+A "human-like" quality is the qualities that we see in Human-Composed music, such as "a clear tonality", "a clear chord progression", and "a good sense of rhythm".

 Performance RNN was already trained with classical music, but I thought that the generated classical music still lacked that "human-like" quality.

 I aimed to fine-tune the model further with more classical music to enhance its performance.

-The project involved 3 iterative processes that involved model scripts modifications and fine-tuning processes.
+The project involved 3 iterative processes that involved model script modifications, fine-tuning, and evaluation processes.

 ## Training
 All of the models used are pre-trained Performance RNN models.